aws-asean-builders/aws-summit2019-techfest/module-1/README.md

 ## 3. Creating a Website with Amazon CloudFront and Amazon S3

 We will create the infrastructure components needed for this lab via the [AWS CLI](https://aws.amazon.com/cli/).
-If you do not already have the AWS CLI configured see [getting started](http://docs.aws.amazon.com/cli/latest/userguide/).
+This is already installed in your Cloud9 environment.
+If you wish to configure the AWS CLI in your own environment, see [getting started](http://docs.aws.amazon.com/cli/latest/userguide/).

 We have pre-created some of the services for you including the Amazon S3 bucket to host your website and the Amazon CloudFront distribution.